scicluna/reactchallenge1/README.md

 **Actual:** When you reach the end of the data, the **View More** button is still showing and you are still able to click the button.
 If you click it, the page crashes.

+**Solution:** Edited App.tsx to only render the view more button if (transactions !== null && paginatedTransactions?.nextPage).
+A bit of an edit from a previous solution where i used this logic to disable the view more button.
+Now it will just dissapear if there are no other pages to load.

 # Bug 7: Approving a transaction won't persist the new value

 _You need to fix some of the previous bugs in order to reproduce_